kang4108/SE_Main_Program/README.md

 # Joonbum Kang
 # communication contract

-1. To request data from Microservice A, you need "MA_pn.py" which is provided in this repository.
-   Run the file with the microservice on seperate terminals and it'll request the data of username and action about their post.
-2. To receive data from Microservice A, keep the file running on the terminal.
-   If either a post is uploaded or deleted in the microservice, you'll receive the requested data from it.

 # How to request data from Microservice A
 1. To request data from Microservice A, you need "MA_pn.py" which is provided in this repository.
 2. Make sure python is installed in your environment with additional extensions.